ACH Debit vs. ACH Credit

 How a Withdrawal From ACH Works

-ACH withdrawals are usually involved with the payment and purchase of online bills.
+ACH withdrawals usually involve payment and purchase of online bills.

 When you submit your bank account and your ACH debit routing number, the money will be debited from your account once you give your ACH withdrawal account and routing number.